utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

-We declare the parsing configuration in `get_article` the function’s `@utype.parse` decorator, specifying an instance of the parsing option Options, where using `addition=False` indicates that errors will be reported directly for additional parameters, and `case_insensitive=True` that case-insensitive acceptance of parameters is allowed.
+We declare the parsing configuration in `get_article` the function’s `@utype.parse` decorator, specifying an instance of the parsing `Options`, where using `addition=False` indicates that additional parameters is not allowed, and `case_insensitive=True` to indicates that case-insensitive parameters is allowed.

-So we see that data that uses an uppercase parameter name can be passed in for processing normally, and because it is `ignore_result=True` specified, the result is not converted, and if an extra parameter is passed in, an `exc.ExceedError` error is thrown directly.
+So we see that data that uses an uppercase parameter name can be passed in and mapped to param correctly, and because `ignore_result=True` is specified, the result is not converted, and if an extra parameter is passed in, an `exc.ExceedError` error is thrown directly.

 !!! note
+	By default, utype will ignore the additional params to stay identical to dataclass, you can absorb the additional params by declare  `**kwargs`, or use `Options(addition=False)`  to ban any additional params

-*  `eager`: For generator functions, async functions and async generator functions, whether the parameters are resolved directly when the function is called, rather than when methods such as, `next()`, `for`, `async for` are used `await`.
+* `eager`: For generator functions, async functions and async generator functions, whether the parameters are parsed directly when the function is called, rather than when methods such as `await`, `next()`, `for`, `async for`.
 The default is False

-Let’s take a look at the default behavior of asynchronous functions for abnormal input.
+Let’s take a look at the default behavior ( `eager=False` ) of asynchronous functions for abnormal input.
 ```python
 import asyncio
 import utype